lerebear/sizeup-action/README.md

 The full specification for the configuration file is provide by the JSON schema at [`src/config/schema.json`](./src/config/schema/json).

 For details on what configuration can be provided under the `sizeup` key, please see the [`sizeup` library's configuration guide](https://github.com/lerebear/sizeup#configuration).

+## Development

+This section contains notes for how to develop this library.

+### Regenerating the Typescript interface for the configuration schema

+Follow the same [procedure](https://github.com/lerebear/sizeup#regenerating-the-typescript-interface-for-the-configuration-schema) outlined for this process in the sizeup repository.